 People who are in serious relationships that fall short of being common marriages aren't without legal recourse.
 If they have children together, both parents have the right to ask a court to make decisions about the child's paternity, custody, visitation, health insurance, and child support.
-If two partners have other sorts of legal problems, they may find resolution in Alabama's tort or contract laws.
-Finally, if either partner in a relationship is victimized by domestic violence or abuse, a court can issue an restraining order to help protect the victim.
+If two partners have other sorts of legal problems, they may be able to resolve them through Alabama's tort or contract laws.
+Finally, if either partner in a relationship is a victim of domestic violence or abuse, a court can issue a restraining order to help protect that partner.

 Whether it involves divorce or inheritance, there will likely come a time when you will have to prove that you were in a viable common law marriage.
 Let's say, for example, your relationship is failing and you want a divorce, but your partner refuses to acknowledge that a common law marriage existed.
 You'll have to persuade a judge otherwise.
 And, you'll have to do it by "clear and convincing" evidence.
 (Watson v.
 Bowden, 38 So.
 3d 93 (Ala.
 Civ.
 App.
 2009).)
 This means that the evidence has to be highly probable, not just marginally more believable than not.